Trebor-Huang/history/README.md

 **You can download the artifacts at [the actions tab](https://github.com/Trebor-Huang/history/actions)** (Login required).

 This is my coursework.
-I will expand this even more after the submission.
+I have already finished the submitted version (`d0aaf51`), but this is still being actively expanded.
 Suggestions and PR's are welcome!

 ## TODO